How to Reduce Business Cost in a Difficult Economic Situation?

 Striking off your company

-Another answer to your query on ‘how to close a company in Singapore’ is to strike your company’s name off the ACRA register.
+Another way to close a company in Singapore is to strike your company’s name off the ACRA register.
 To do this, you will have to apply to ACRA under the Companies Act.
 To have the name struck off the register, your company must:

 - Have ceased trading